fbef0102/Game-Private_Plugin/L4D_插件/Items_物品/l4d2_replace_gun_item/readme.md

 	* Replace the weapon if the weapon is late spawn during the game.
 For example:
 		* Bile jar, nightstick from uncommon infected
 		* Items from Foot Locker
+	* The weapons won't be replaced or removed if weapons are transitioned entities between maps
 	* Modify [data/l4d2_replace_gun_item.cfg](data/l4d2_replace_gun_item.cfg)
 		* Replace big guns with other guns
 		* Replace items with other items